 - Add descriptive tags to help describe and categorize the book for readers.

 PLUS!
-Indie booksellers (in the US) can nominate titles for the Indie Next List through NetGalley, as part of the Feedback they can provide for a title.
+Indie booksellers (in the US) can nominate books for the Indie Next List through NetGalley, as part of the Feedback they can provide for a book.

 *If you have a legitimate reason why you're unable to submit feedback for a certain book, that information is helpful to both the publisher and NetGalley team, but please note that it does not count towards your Ratio.